Gorillas in Uganda, the colorful heart of Africa is written by Mary Meier

 Murchison Falls

 It is located in the north of the country and is Uganda's first national park.
-This is where the Nile starts, and you have the opportunity to see a giant waterfall of 43 meters by either going on a boat trip or driving up to the top of the waterfall while eating your lunch in the shade.
-The upper river is the northern part of the Albertine River, and the lower part is where the Victoria Nile starts.
-Here you can see animals such as giraffes, hippos, elephants, crocodiles and many different bird species.
+Here the Nile begins, and you have the opportunity to see a huge waterfall of 43 meters by either taking a boat trip or driving up to the top of the waterfall while eating your lunch in the shade.

 They are proud to mention that famous people like Winston Churchill and Ernest Hemingway have visited the national park.